-The Protecting Agencies will notify the appropriate Jurisdictional Agency(ies) of any fire threatening that agency's lands in accordance with the AIWFMP and Section V.1.A of this Statewide Operating Plan.
-Response will be based on strategic direction provided by Jurisdictional Agency(ies) at the time of the incident or the management option designation.
-Procedures for non-standard responses are in the AIWFMP.
+Upon discovery of a fire, the Protecting Unit is responsible for determining, verifying and documenting the incident location, land ownership at the point of origin, management option, and fire cause, along with implementing the initial response.
+The Protecting Unit will also notify the appropriate Jurisdictional Unit(s) of any fire starting on or threatening that Unit's lands in accordance with the AIWFMP and Section V.A.1 of this Statewide Operating Plan.
+Response will be based on strategic direction associated with the management option designation or provided by the Jurisdictional Unit(s) at the time of notification.
+Procedures for non-standard responses are described in the AIWFMP.